-When children must be removed from their families to ensure their safety, the first goal is to reunite them with their families as soon as possible.
+When children must be removed from their home the first goal is to ensure their safety.
+The second is to help the family reunify.

-Working collaboratively with parents and engaging all parties in the planning process can help ensure families receive the services and supports required for the child’s safe return.
+Working collaboratively with parents and engaging all parties in the process helps ensure families receive the support and services they need for the families stability and their child’s safe return.

 Ohio primary families are any families who have a current or previous open case or child removal in the child welfare system.
 These families include parents who have been the subject of abuse, neglect or dependency allegations.